IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 Then, use these questions as creative launch points to develop adult [personas](Personas.md) - across a wide range of ages and social status of adults.
 You must create at least 4.
 Answer the questions and expand on them through the persona.
 Keep the personas abbreviated, but specific and logical for the era. (ie, Don't list every answer to every question.)

 Develop data app profiles for each adult.
 Make sure that they are specific and logical to the era, while telling a deeper narrative of the time and struggles/challenges.
+These need to be a refined designed and visually appealing.

 6. Ideate and create a mind-map of challenges and hardships.
 You may include what (possibly) lead to the group’s downfall.